Mid Mountains Legal Blog

 What is a Cooling Off Period?

-Conveyancing legislation in NSW provides that every purchaser of a residential property is entitled to a 5 business day cooling off period.
-Section 66Q of the Conveyancing Act 1919 defines residential property as:
+The Conveyancing Act 1919 provides that a purchaser of a residential property is entitled to a 5 business day cooling off period.

 Vendors often insist on receiving a section 66W certificate at the time of exchange.
 That means the purchaser waives their right to a cooling off period and cannot back out of the contract without forfeiting the 10% deposit.